FerMejia12/De_bootcamp/storage management.md

 order by estado
 ```

-## find the top 10 marcas having estado_id = 14 as a input parameter
+## Find the top 10 marcas having estado_id = 14 as a input parameter
 ```
 SELECT
   a.marca, a.estado, sum(1) as available_products